aws-samples/jenkins-cloudformation-deployment-example/README.md

 To accomplish this deployment workflow we’re going to do the following:

 - Centralized Shared Services account
-   1. Deploy the Amazon EKS Cluster.
+   1. Deploy the Amazon EKS Cluster into a Centralized Shared Services Account.
-   2. Create Amazon ECR for Jenkins Manager and Jenkins Agent.
+   2. Create the Amazon ECR Repository for the Jenkins Manager and Jenkins Agent to store docker images.
    3. Deploy the kubernetes manifest file for the Jenkins Manager.

-- Target Account(s) - Establish a set of [AWS Identity and Access Management (IAM)](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) roles with permissions for cross-across access from the Share Services account into the Target account(s).
+- Target Account(s)
+  1. Establish a set of [AWS Identity and Access Management (IAM)](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) roles with permissions for cross-across access from the Share Services account into the Target account(s).

+- Jenkins Application UI
-- Jenkins Plugins - Install and configure the [Kubernetes Plugin](https://plugins.jenkins.io/kubernetes/) and [CloudBees AWS Credentials Plugin](https://plugins.jenkins.io/aws-credentials/) from Manage Plugins *(You will not have to manually install this since it will be packaged and installed as part of the Jenkins image build).*
+  1. Jenkins Plugins - Install and configure the [Kubernetes Plugin](https://plugins.jenkins.io/kubernetes/) and [CloudBees AWS Credentials Plugin](https://plugins.jenkins.io/aws-credentials/) from Manage Plugins *(You will not have to manually install this since it will be packaged and installed as part of the Jenkins image build).*

-- Jenkins Pipeline Example - Fetch code from repository by using CloudFormation to deploy an S3 Bucket to the Target account with Jenkins parameterized pipeline.
+  2. Jenkins Pipeline Example - Clone the code repository, then use the Jenkinsfile which will use a CloudFormation template to create an S3 Bucket in the Target account with Jenkins parameterized pipeline.

 ## Account Prerequisite(s)